9. Application security

 - In the management console

-, select the folder that the registry with Docker images belongs to. - Select the appropriate registry in Container Registry.
+, select the folder the registry with Docker images belongs to. - Select the appropriate registry in Container Registry.

 - Go to the Vulnerability scanner tab and click Edit settings.